4D-Modding/4dmodding-tutorials/README.md

   For all of those, to call the original function's code, you just call `original()`.

-  For example, hooks check the 4DModExample hooks.
+  For example hooks, check the 4DModExample hooks.